|1400 Series X-Ray|

 How It Works

 Hummingbird Scientific’s x-ray liquid system encloses the sample within a microfabricated liquid cell located in the holder tip, which is separated from the microscope chamber environment by a patented sealing mechanism.
-The fluid pump and power supply are located safely outside of the chamber and are connected to the tip via a customizable chamber interface and vacuum-sealed supply system.
-Hummingbird’s two-chip fluid cell allows users to prepare their samples using the sample methods they would employ for any other electron transparent-membrane substrate.
+The microfluidic pump, optional heating controller and potentiostat are located outside of the chamber and are connected to the tip via a customizable chamber interface and vacuum-sealed supply system.
+Hummingbird’s two-chip liquid cell allows users to prepare their samples using the sample methods they would employ for any other electron transparent-membrane substrate.

 B. Liquid Cell